Skip to main content

 With @yume-chan/scrcpy

-If you have a ReadableStream<Uint8Array> that reads from the video socket, use options to parse the metadata and create a packet stream.
+If you already have a ReadableStream<Uint8Array> that reads from the video socket, the parseVideoStreamMetadata method from the corresponding ScrcpyOptionsX_YY class can be used to parse the metadata.
+This method will return the metadata, and a new stream that contains the remaining stream.

 import { ScrcpyOptions2_1, ScrcpyVideoStreamPacket } from "@yume-chan/scrcpy";